North Central Umpire Program

 Training & Clinics card art

-• When: Preseason weekends + in-season refreshers
+• When: Starting March 2026 — preseason weekends + in-season refreshers

 • Format: Plate and base mechanics, live reps, Q&A